USFWS/secas/content/blog/draft/2026-07-22-Mid-year-update-for-SECAS-Steering-Committee.md

 Highlights include:
 - Reconvening working groups and reinvigorating governance
 - Updating the Goal Report and Southeast Conservation Blueprint
-- Implementing recommendations from the national and Southeast Association of Fish and Wildlife Agencies
+- Implementing recommendations from the national and regional Associations of Fish and Wildlife Agencies
+- Supporting users of the Blueprint, including the National Fish and Wildlife Foundation, National Wildlife Refuge System, and Appalachian People and Places Conservation Collaborative
-- Regrouping after recent disruption and capacity losses with a continued focus on user support
+- Regrouping after recent disruption and capacity losses